solsticewings/CPU-Via-Python-mallen/README.md

 I completed the ALU and the memory implementation, as well as two assembly programs and most of the instructions in the CPU proper.

+Testing files for the CPU, its components, and assembly files were used to ensure functionality.

 Imports argparse and sys.

 Program is run via "run.py" and takes input (a .asm file to open) via command prompt.